 Aspirin belongs to a group of medicines called analgesics which are used to block pain.
 It is also antipyretic; that means it helps reduce your body temperature if you have a fever.

 Codeine phosphate belongs to a group of medicines called opioid analgesics and it acts by blocking pain and your emotional response to pain.

 ASPALGIN is available as a tablet.

 What ASPALGIN is used for

-ASPALGIN is used for the temporary relief of the pain and discomfort of a number of medical conditions, such as:
+ASPALGIN is used for the temporary relief of acute moderate pain, inflammation and fever.

 Use ASPALGIN only as directed and consult a health care professional if pain or symptoms persist.